elenaferga/uchuu_lrg_sham/README.md

 This repository contains all the needed codes in order to construct a Uchuu-LRG mock which reproduces DESI Y1-Y3 2pcf.

 ## Files of the respository 📁

+### **smf_Y1/**
+This folder contains files with the observed SMF from DESI LRG Y1 using CIGALE stellar masses estimations.
+They are calculated in redshift bins of width 0.01 from z=0.4 to z=1.1.

 ### **SMF_cumulative_{}_redshift.csv**
 {} can be *high* or *low*.
 It is the complete SMF we use in the SHAM method.